mdlopezme/ece140A_Lab7/README.md

 Tesseract and PyTesseract were installed for OCR.
 PyTesseract was used with OpenCV to extract a sudoku puzzle from an image.
 The default settings did not result in any extracted values.
 Some things learned:
 - Tesseract does not work very well with single characters.
 Strings are better.
+- Changing the `psm` parameter to 10 instead of 11 improved the single character recognition.
 - The current version prefers black text on white backgrounds.
 - The best results were obtained on an image with minimal blurring and with threshold applied.